 The purpose of a co-signer is to give your lender confidence that the loan will be repaid on time and in full.
 The lender can consider both your credit and the co-signer’s credit when making an approval decision.

-And if your co-signer has good credit — you may have better approval odds and may even score a lower interest rate.
+And if your co-signer has good credit — you may have a greater likelihood of being approved and may even get a lower interest rate.

 Who makes a good co-signer?